The Best Way to Ship Plants Safely

 You can decide to mail your plants via your postal agency, or you can decide to go with a private shipping company.
 The deciding factor that should prompt your choice of transportation is which is the safest and fastest.

 If you are going through a postal service, it is best to choose priority mail.
-If you are the type that ships regularly, has a service pick up the plants so that they can help you to keep them cool until the plant is ready to be moved.
+If you are the type that ships regularly, have a service pick up the plants so that they can help you to keep them cool until the plant is ready to be moved.
 This will increase the chances of the plants surviving.

-Also, you have to put in mind that some shipping services do not deliver on Saturdays and Sundays, so you have to consider this in ensuring that the plant spends the least time as possible in the box.
+Also, you have to put in mind that some shipping services do not deliver on Saturdays and Sundays, so you have to consider this in ensuring that the plant spends the least time possible in the box.
 Hence, the best time to ship should be early in the week; most likely on Mondays or Tuesdays will be appropriate so that your plant doesn’t stay in the box over the weekend.

 You also have to put the weather conditions at your end and at the recipient’s end into consideration.
 If either you or the recipients will be experiencing extreme weather conditions, you might want to choose a better time to ship the plants.